eecs485staff/primer-spec/README.md

 Students: Would you like to see your course use this theme for their project specifications?
 Let your course staff know about this theme!

-Course staff: If you have questions about how to integrate this theme with your project release workflow, [create an issue](https://github.com/eecs485staff/primer-spec/issues/), or email [seshrs@umich.edu](mailto:seshrs@umich.edu).
+Course staff: If you have questions about how to integrate this theme with your project release workflow, [create a discussion](https://github.com/eecs485staff/primer-spec/discussions/new), or email [seshrs@umich.edu](mailto:seshrs@umich.edu).

 ## Contributing

 Interested in contributing to Primer Spec?
 We'd love your help.
-Primer Spec is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](https://eecs485staff.github.io/primer-spec/docs/CONTRIBUTING.html) for further instructions on how to contribute.
 Also see [the Dev Onboarding file](https://eecs485staff.github.io/primer-spec/docs/DEV_README.html) for notes on how the theme works.

 For maintenance and release instructions, see [Maintenance & Release section](https://eecs485staff.github.io/primer-spec/docs/CONTRIBUTING.html#Maintenance--Release) of the CONTRIBUTING file.